pvvx/ATC_MiThermometer/README.md

 Please post questions about using and setting up [Home Assistant](https://www.home-assistant.io/) integrations on the appropriate resources!

-Next year (2024), a transition to modern Bluetooth SIG standards is planned.
-Linux has not supported Bluetooth open-standards since 2014.
-There is no point in waiting more than 10 years for progress in Linux.
-The path will sink into oblivion :).

 _This repository contains custom firmware for several Bluetooth Thermometer & Hygrometer devices._
 _The download of the appropriate firmware for your device will be presented automatically in [TelinkMiFlasher.html](https://pvvx.github.io/ATC_MiThermometer/TelinkMiFlasher.html).
 Downloading files from this repository is not required._